losttype/blog.losttype.com/src/2014-01-15-whats-so-popular-about-the-powerball-lottery.md

 ---
-title: 'What&#8217;s So Popular About The Powerball Lottery?'
+title: 'What’s So Popular About The Powerball Lottery?'
 author: rileycran

 permalink: /2014/01/15/whats-so-popular-about-the-powerball-lottery/